 Step 3: assemble Happy Mother’s Day card with pop up flower.

-There are different ways to use the cover for our DIY Happy Mother’s Day card with pop up flower.
+There are different ways to create the cover for our homemade Mother’s Day card with pop up flower.
 You can print it out on this white card stock ( like in the pink flower version), or use it with colored card stock to create a layered look (like in the pink flower version).

 I love the blue flower on the deep blue background, so I trimmed Happy Mother’s Day card cover, and glued it to the deep blue card stock also trimmed to about 9″x11″, and folded in half.